stackotter/swift-bundler/Documentation/SwiftBundler/SwiftBundler.docc/custom-templates.md

 # Custom templates

-Custom templates are a great way to tailor Swift Bundler to your workflow
+Custom templates are a great way to tailor Swift Bundler to your workflow.

 ## Overview